kien123456k/mini-vexere-backend/README.md

 # ![alt text](https://raw.githubusercontent.com/kien123456k/mini-vexere-Frontend/e320a483c54ed5f74a52cb4357aaa175e720555e/src/assets/images/logo.svg) Mini Vexere Backend

 ## Introdution
-Just some APIs for Mini-Vexere including admin dashboard to manage data.
+Just some APIs for Mini-Vexere including admin dashboard to manage data about coach stations.

 ## Project setup
 Before jump in to this project, you will have to